-Strategic priority setting in S&T, which aims at effective, efficient promotion of governmental R&D investments, made steady progress in resource allocation.
-More specifically, the significance of basic research steadily increased in governmental R&D as a whole, while the country's S&T formed a stronger basis.
+Strategic priority setting in S&T, aiming at effective, efficient promotion of governmental R&D investments, made steady progress in resource allocation.
+More specifically, the significance of basic research steadily increased in governmental R&D as a whole, while the country's S&T had a stronger basis.
 Competitive funds, in particular, increased remarkably.
-As for R&D on national/social issues, resources were allotted preferentially and primarily to four areas: life sciences, information and telecommunications, environmental sciences, and nanotechnology/materials.
-These areas are expected to contribute significantly to the vision toward which the country should aim (the three Ideas).
-In the other four areas, i.e. energy, manufacturing technology, infrastructure, and frontier, R&D on indispensable fields for the nation's existence in those areas were primarily promoted.
-As a result, in the S&T budgets for these eight areas, the percentage of budgets for the prioritized four areas increased from 38 percent in FY2001 to 46 percent in FY2005.
+As for R&D on national/social issues, resources were allotted preferentially and primarily to four areas: life sciences; information and telecommunications; environmental sciences; and nanotechnology/materials.
+These areas are considered to greatly contribute to the vision for which the country should aim (the three Ideas).
+In the other four areas, i.e. energy, manufacturing technology, infrastructure, and frontier, R&D on indispensable fields for the nation's existence in these areas were primarily promoted.
+As a result, in the S&T budgets for these eight areas, the percentage of budgets for the prioritized four areas increased from 38% in FY2001 to 46% in FY2005.

-(iii) Development of a competitive R&D environment and other R&D system reforms

-The amount of competitive funds (R&D funds distributed to researchers; the entities of resource allocation are diverse, and an expert team selects appropriate projects to be funded, from research projects gathered and proposed, mainly based on scientific or technical evaluation) did not double but increased, and the percentage of funds to the S&T budget increased from 8 percent to 13 percent in the period of the plan.
-In addition, certain progress has been made in system reforms, such as increase of indirect expenses, improvement of systems to cultivate young researchers, and strengthening of the managerial/evaluation system by program officers and directors (POs/PDs).
-However, other reforms-such as securing 30 percent of the budget for indirect expenses-remain unfinished.
-In the course of budgetary increase in prioritized areas, a broader range of government agencies have been adopting a competitive fund system, and various types of expenses have been budgeted for competitive funds.
+(iii) Development of a competitive R&D environment and other R&D system reforms are diverse, and a team including experts selects appropriate projects to be funded, from research projects gathered and proposed, mainly based on scientific or technical evaluation) did not double but increased, and the percentage of funds to the S&T budget increased from 8% to 13% in the period of the plan.
+In addition, certain progress has been made in system reforms such as increase of indirect expenses, improvement of systems to cultivate young researchers, and strengthening of the managerial/evaluation system by program officers and directors (POs/PDs).
+However, other reforms such as securing 30% of the budget for indirect expenses remain unfinished.
+In the course of budgetary increase in prioritized areas, a broader range of government agencies have been adopting the competitive fund system, and various types of expenses have been budgeted for competitive funds.